8th Fleet (Imperial Japanese Navy): History

-The 8th Fleet was established on 14 July 1942 and was given an operational title of Outer South Seas Force, which reflected its mission of guarding conquests in the South Pacific.
-In this respect it essentially replaced the 4th Fleet, which was then given an operation title of Outer South Seas Force, and was primarily tasked with defending the Mandates.
+The 8th Fleet was established on 14 July 1942 and was given the operational title of Outer South Seas Force, which reflected its mission of guarding conquests in the South Pacific.
+In this respect, it essentially replaced the 4th Fleet, which was then given the operational title of Inner South Seas Force, and was primarily tasked with defending the Mandates.
 Vice Admiral Gunichi Mikawa was appointed as the first commander of the 8th Fleet.

-Initially, the 8th Fleet included the Takao-class heavy cruiser Chōkai as its flagship, Cruiser Division 6 (CruDiv6) with the entire Furutaka and Aoba classes of four older and somewhat smaller heavy cruisers (Aoba, Kinugasa, Kako and Furutaka), Cruiser Division 18 (CruDiv18) with three old light cruisers (Tenryū, Tatsuta and Yūbari), eight old destroyers, and Submarine Squadron 7 (SubDiv7) with five submarines.
-In addition, the seaplane tender Kiyokawa Maru and the 2nd Air Group were initially assigned to the 8th Fleet, where the latter was soon transferred to the 25th Air Flotilla of 11th Air Fleet in August 1942.
+Initially, the 8th Fleet included the Takao-class heavy cruiser Chōkai as its flagship, Cruiser Division 6 (CruDiv6) under Rear Admiral Aritomo Gotō with the entire Furutaka and Aoba classes of four older and somewhat smaller heavy cruisers (Aoba, Kinugasa, Kako and Furutaka), Cruiser Division 18 (CruDiv18) under Rear Admiral Mitsuharu Matsuyama with three old light cruisers (Tenryū, Tatsuta and Yūbari), eight old destroyers, and Submarine Squadron 7 (SubDiv7) with five submarines.
+In addition, the minelayer Tsugaru, the seaplane tender Kiyokawa Maru, and the 2nd Air Group were initially assigned to the 8th Fleet, where the latter was soon transferred to the 25th Air Flotilla of 11th Air Fleet in August 1942.

 On 25 July, Vice Admiral Mikawa led the fleet to Truk in Caroline Islands.
 From there he then moved to Rabaul on New Britain and arrived on 30 July, where he established his headquarters.
-He detached CruDiv6 under Rear Admiral Aritomo Gotō to Kavieng on New Ireland, in order to move them out of the range of Allied aircraft.
+He detached CruDiv6 under Rear Admiral Gotō to Kavieng on New Ireland, in order to move them out of the range of Allied aircraft.
 When the news of Allied landings on Guadalcanal and Tulagi reached the 8th Fleet headquarters on August 7, Mikawa promptly decided to make a night-time counter-attack with his available surface naval forces, despite the presence of American carriers.
 He ordered CruDiv6 to leave Kavieng to meet his flagship Chōkai.
 Initially, Mikawa did not want to take the two available old light cruisers from CruDiv18 (Tenryū and Yūbari), since he deemed them as a liability due to their age and lack of crew training.
 Nevertheless, a stubborn staff officer of CruDiv18 managed to convince Mikawa to take them along.
 Only one destroyer (Yūnagi) was available at the time to escort the striking force.
 After assembling the warships, Mikawa sailed toward Guadalcanal.
 Furthermore, He sent four submarines of SubDiv7 ahead of his surface striking force.